 Agricultural Literacy Curriculum Matrix

-Students will identify the structure and function of six plant parts and classify fruits and vegetables according to which parts of the plants are edible.
+Students identify the structure and function of six plant parts and classify fruits and vegetables according to which parts of the plants are edible.

 - Live strawberry plant or Parts of a Strawberry Plant Poster*